 Training a Husky Chow Chow Mix

 The Chow Chow is very intelligent, and with this intelligence comes the unwanted hint of mischievousness.
 They need firm training straight from when you get them home in order to be a well behaved, obedient dog.
-If training is not implemented it’s likely they’ll be unruly, aggressive and destructive.
+If training is not implemented, they’ll likely be unruly, aggressive and destructive.

 The Siberian Husky is also an intelligent breed with the ability to be trained to a high level.
 Although the husky is known for being stubborn and independent.